Helmholtz-AI-Energy/AI-HERO-Energy/README.md

     /hkfs/work/workspace/scratch/bh6321-energy_challenge/data

-It consists of electric load data from 14 cities in Niedersachsen.
+It consists of electric load data from 14 cities in Lower Saxony.
 Each dataset is a csv-file with the columns:
 * Load [MWh]: Integrated hourly load
 * Time [s]: UTC time stamp in the format "yyyy-mm-dd hh:mm:ss"
 * City: [City identifier](#list-of-city-identifiers)